The colic risk factors for horses

-So before we dig in here, if you even remotely suspect your horse is having a colic episode, call the Veterinarian pronto.
-Don’t wait to call the Vet, don’t give meds until you talk to your Vet (they can interfere with diagnostics), and don’t panic.
-If you have some handy dandy information about your horse if you suspect colic (read this gem), you and your Vet can make a plan.
+- Don’t wait to call the vet, don’t give meds until you talk to your vet (they can interfere with diagnostics), and don’t panic.
+Gather some handy dandy information about your horse if you suspect colic (read this gem), then you and your vet can make a plan. ****

 Influencing factors for colic include: